 Key info if you want to apply

-- The Social Enterprise Support Fund will reopen for applications at 1pm on 25th November until 1pm on 21st December 2021.
+- The Social Enterprise Support Fund is open for applications at 1pm on 25th November until 1pm on 21st December 2021.
 (A further round opens in February.)

 - We’re offering grants of £10,000 to £100,000.
 Learn more about available funding.